Mythrasviel/qrschool/DEPLOYMENT.md

 1. Go to [GitHub](https://github.com) and sign in
 2. Click the "+" icon in the top right corner and select "New repository"
-3. Name your repository `schoolschoolqr`
+3. Name your repository `qrschool`
 4. Make it public (required for free GitHub Pages)
 5. Don't initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"